Part 4 in our series, “Why Do People Hate Their Boss”

 The Sociological Department initiated a surveillance program of employees by hiring sociological investigators whose job it was to search for and identify those who were not following the strict company protocols.
 In January of 1914, one-hundred investigators were hired.
 By the end of 1914, another hundred had been hired.
 This form of spying and policing developed into including midnight ‘raids’ on employees’ homes.

 The intrusion into the private lives of Ford employees has prompted historians to speculate whether Ford’s social reform was legitimate or whether he was simply extending corporate control.
-By 1921 production managers began to object to the constant scrutiny into workers’ lives and behaviors, a pushback which later evolved into the formation of workers’ unions.
+By 1921 production managers began to object to the constant scrutiny of workers’ lives and behaviors, a pushback that later evolved into the formation of workers’ unions.

-Undaunted, Ford proactively institutionalized his vision for humanity by founding several schools for not only his workers, but other working-class families.
-Under the rationale of improving working-class lives, Ford had built three models of efficient mass production: technological, sociological and institutional models that endure today.
+Undaunted, Ford proactively institutionalized his vision for humanity by founding several schools for not only his workers but other working-class families.
+Under the rationale of improving working-class lives, Ford built three models of efficient mass production: technological, sociological, and institutional models that endure today.
 Ford wrote in his own words that these models symbolized “the fusing process that makes raw immigrants into loyal Americans.”

 As author Steven Watts points out in recommended reading The People’s Tycoon: Henry Ford and the American Century, though a subtler form of authority than the older model of the robber barons, a perhaps more sinister form of social control was nevertheless shaped by a wealthy and powerful industrialist.
 Watts sums it up:

-Today’s workforce is obviously not the uneducated and untrained labor force from over a century ago and yet employees today in many cases are being led and managed as if they were.
-People and employees-even managers-who are highly educated, trained, and Internet connected feel insulted with being treated on a need-to-know basis, the verdict usually being that they don’t need to know.
-The surprise is that the disengagement and the distrust that employees have for their bosses, managers and organizations are rooted in the obvious incongruence of Industrial Age Machine Metaphor management models still being used today.
+Today’s workforce is obviously not the uneducated and untrained labor force from over a century ago, and yet employees today, in many cases, are being led and managed as if they were.
+People and employees-even managers-who are highly educated, trained, and Internet connected feel insulted by being treated on a need-to-know basis, the verdict usually being that they don’t need to know.
+The surprise is that the disengagement and the distrust that employees have for their bosses, managers, and organizations are rooted in the obvious incongruence of Industrial Age Machine Metaphor management models still being used today.